k0sproject/k0smotron/docs/contributing/contribute-workflow.md

 Signed-off-by: Name Lastname <user@example.com>
 ```

-If you need to add some additional changes or tests use `commit --amend` command.
+To add some additional changes or tests use `commit --amend` command.

-When everything is ready, push your changes to your fork's repository:
+Push your changes to your fork's repository:

 ```shell
 git push --set-upstream my_fork my_feature_branch